yania-n/Yania-n/README.md

-Hi, I’m [Yania](https://nadayania.wordpress.com/yania-nada/) 👋 An analyst specializing in Data Science who is passionate about harnessing the power of data to solve real-world problems.
+Hi, I’m [Yania](https://nadayania.wordpress.com/yania-nada/) 👋 Currently specializing in Data Science, I'm passionate about harnessing the power of data to solve real-world problems.
 I believe data can help create a better world 🌏

 📍 Barcelona